MattJOlson/matt-cooks/baking/pizza/README.md

 This is (deliberately) not a very thick or robust crust, so you probably don't want to top it heavily.
-About 2tbsp of sauce, a bit less cheese than you think, and a bit less topping than you think works for me.
+About 2tbsp of sauce, a bit less cheese than you think (I just measured; ~45g of low-moisture mozzarella and Swiss), and a bit less topping than you think works for me.

 When topping the pizza, you want to work quickly, but you don't have to rush through it.